canonical/ubuntu-cloud-docs/ibm/index.rst

 Project and community
 ---------------------

 Ubuntu on IBM is a member of the Ubuntu family and the project warmly welcomes community projects, contributions, suggestions, fixes and constructive feedback.

 * `Code of conduct`_
 * `Get support`_
 * `Join our online chat`_
 * `Talk to us about Ubuntu on IBM`_
-* :doc:`ibm-how-to/contribute-to-these-docs`
+* :doc:`Upgrade from Focal to Jammy<ibm-how-to/contribute-to-these-docs>`

 .. toctree::
    :hidden:
    :maxdepth: 2

-   ibm-how-to/upgrade-from-focal-to-jammy
+   Upgrade from Focal to Jammy<ibm-how-to/upgrade-from-focal-to-jammy>
    ibm-how-to/contribute-to-these-docs

 .. _Code of conduct: https://ubuntu.com/community/ethos/code-of-conduct